JujuAdams/Vinyl/docs/5.0/Terminology.md

 &nbsp;

+## Transposition

+Tuning sound effects to harmonise nicely with background music is a technique that designers regularly employ to tie a game's audio together.
+Vinyl allows for audio to track changes in pitch per label, asset, pattern, and instance.
+The entire system can also have a transposition applied to it - though the global transposition state only applies to sounds that are already being transposed (even if the local resultant transposition value is `0`).

+To this end, transposition can be enabled in multiple ways.
+A Vinyl instance will inherit transposition value additively from any labels for the instance, from assets and patterns, and the per-instance transposition value can be set by calling [`VinylTransposeSet()`](Semitones).

+Generally speaking, you'll want to set your system-wide transposition based on the background music you're playing.
+Any instance that has inherited a non-`undefined` transposition (even if it's `0`) will then track along with the global transposition state, hopefully tracking along with the tonality of your background music.

+&nbsp;

 ## Asset

 An asset is any [sound asset](https://manual.yoyogames.com/The_Asset_Editors/Sounds.htm) added to the GameMaker IDE.
 You should aim to further define properties for these assets to [Vinyl's internal configuration file](Configuration) in order to take advantage of Vinyl's features.
 Vinyl allows you to control the gain and pitch for assets, as well as assigning assets to labels for bulk control.